eabdiel/python_flask_portfolio_webapp/README.md

 5- Input data validation

-6- <Pending> Send automated email with resume and projects information only if website/email is corporate
+6- Pending -> Send automated email with resume and projects information only if website/email is corporate